awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-delete-trails-console.md

 1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

 1. Navigate to the **Trails** page of the CloudTrail console for the region in which the trail was created\.

 1. Choose the trail name\.

-1. At the top of the configuration page, click the trash icon\.
+1. At the top of the configuration page, choose the trash icon\.

 1. Choose **Delete** to delete the trail permanently\.
-The trail will be removed from the list of trails for the region\.
-Log files that were already delivered to the Amazon S3 bucket will not be deleted\.
+The trail is removed from the list of trails for the region\.
+Log files that were already delivered to the Amazon S3 bucket are not deleted\.
 **Note**
 Content delivered to Amazon S3 buckets might contain customer content\.
 For more information about removing sensitive data, see [How Do I Empty an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/empty-bucket.html) or [How Do I Delete an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/delete-bucket.html)\.